What Gas Bleaches Litmus Paper

 Introduction: Litmus Paper and its Properties

 Litmus paper is a crucial indicator in chemistry, derived from various lichens.
 It's known for its ability to distinguish between acidic and alkaline substances.
 Acidic solutions turn blue litmus paper red, while alkaline solutions turn red litmus paper blue.
 This color change is due to the presence of litmus, a complex mixture of organic dyes, which acts as a pH indicator.
-However, the story doesn't end there.
+Still, the story doesn't end there.
 Exposure to certain gases can also cause a bleaching effect, changing the color of the litmus paper irrespective of pH.

 Gases that Bleach Litmus Paper: Chlorine and its Relatives